Scott Neil Interview.

 Having politely rejected an offer from arch Murrayfield rivals, the Fife Flyers, Scott made the decision to move south, over the Scottish border to join life long friend Ronnie Wood in South Yorkshire and become part of the new Sheffield Steelers franchise.

-Scott enjoyed 5 very successful seasons with Sheffield, winning more Championships and Wembley Play Off finals before returning home to Scotland in 1997 to join the Murrayfield Royals BNL team.
+Scott joined a Steelers team determined to be successful and with team mates of the calibre of Ron Shudra, Ken Priestlay, Jamie Leach, Selmar Odelein, Les Millie, Nicky Chinn, Tommy Plommer, Wayne Cowley and later on, his cousin, Tony Hand, he enjoyed 5 very successful seasons, winning more Championships and Wembley Play Off finals before returning home to Scotland in 1997 to join the Murrayfield Royals BNL team.

 The following season the team became the Edinburgh Capitals with Scott as a player and General Manager, however it wasn’t long before he finally decided to hang up his skates in order to give the GM role his full attention.
 Later he became Head Coach and finally took over the club as Franchise owner.